Insheeption

-"Insheeption" (/ɪnˈʃiːpʃən/) is the tenth episode of the fourteenth season of animated television series South Park, and the 205th episode of the series overall.
-It premiered October 20, 2010 on Comedy Central in the United States.
+"Insheeption" (/ɪnˈʃiːpʃən/) is the tenth episode of the fourteenth season of the American animated television series South Park, and the 205th episode of the series overall.
+It premiered October 20, 2010, on Comedy Central in the United States.
 In the episode, Stan and Mr. Mackey suffer a hoarding disorder.
 In an attempt to find the cause for it, they get trapped in Mr. Mackey's dream.
 The episode spoofs the TV show Hoarders, Hoarding: Buried Alive, and the film Inception.

 The episode was written and directed by series co-creator Trey Parker, and was rated TV-MA-LV in the United States and MA15+(a) in Australia.